 d.
 Poor compliance with personal hygiene standards.
-As

-referenced throughout this document, the CDC has clear guidelines for routine hygiene and laundry practices-including how to launder institutional items and what protective equipment to wear while doing so.57 This implies that laundering is done on a regular basis.
+As referenced throughout this document, the CDC has clear guidelines for routine hygiene and laundry practices-including how to launder institutional items and what protective equipment to wear while doing so.
+This implies that laundering is done on a regular basis.
 However, the declarations indicate that this is not being done in Clayton County.
 Detainees state that towels, linens, and jumpsuits are dirty, and detainees go weeks to months at a time without them being laundered.
 Moreover, many report having to use their towels for personal hygiene, as face coverings, and for cell cleaning.
-The CDC recommends a "sufficient supply of soap for each individual," but the detainees consistently report a lack

-57 See CDC Interim Guidance, supra note 2. of soap.58 Detainees also report that they often have to use their body soap to clean their cells and wash their clothes.
+The CDC recommends a "sufficient supply of soap for each individual," but the detainees consistently report a lack of soap.
+Detainees also report that they often have to use their body soap to clean their cells and wash their clothes.
 However, the CDC recommends that soap used for personal hygiene be separate from soap used for other purposes.